-Lowell Preserve is a 4.3 mile lightly trafficked loop trail located near Windham, ME that features beautiful wild flowers and is rated as moderate.
+Lowell Preserve is a 4.3 mile lightly trafficked loop trail located near Windham, Maine that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible from April until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash